Race for Position at K1 Speed During Grid Night

 The Grid Night Format

 Before we grid you up for the race, we need to know who from your group can go around our track the fastest – in order.
 So we’re going to host a 3-lap mini-qualifying session that’ll run like our usual Arrive & Drive races – you’re just trying to set the fastest lap you can.

 Once everyone gets their 3 laps in, we’re going to stop everyone and then grid you up on our front straight by how fast you went – fastest racer will be in the front, slowest racer in the back.

 Now it’s time to RACE.
-When the green flag drops, you’re going to want to pass anyone that’s in front of you.
-If you are in the racer in front, you’re going to want to keep everyone behind you.
+When the green flag drops, you’re going to want to pass anyone that’s front of you.
+If you are the racer in front, you’re going to want to keep everyone behind you.
 The entire race for position will be 9 laps, so passing will be very important right from the start.

 What is the Price to Race During Grid Night?

 The cost for Grid Night will be exactly the same as our regular Arrive & Drive races.
 If you have races in your account, you can certainly use those towards your Grid Night races.